Cross-Lingual Transfer of Debiasing and Detoxification in Multilingual LLMs: An Extensive Investigation: Introduction

-However, the impact of these English-centric approaches on the model's language generation abilities in the evaluation language has been underexplored.
-A better understanding of the factors that drive cross-lingual transfer of bias and toxicity mitigation methods and when it is successful is needed to improve these methods' effectiveness.
+However, the impact of English-centric approaches on the model's language generation abilities in the evaluation language has been underexplored.
+A better understanding of the factors that drive cross-lingual transfer of bias and toxicity mitigation methods and when it is successful is needed to improve the effectiveness of these methods.
 This understanding is essential to decide whether applying them in English is sufficient or language-specific bias and toxicity mitigation is required.

 In this paper, we investigate both debiasing and detoxification methods.
-Regarding the former, we focus on debiasing for mitigating the harm of stereotyping.
+Regarding the former, we focus on debiasing to mitigate the harm of stereotyping.
 Stereotypes are overgeneralized beliefs about an individual's personal characteristics based on the demographic group to which they belong \citep{greenwald1995implicit,dev-etal-2022-measures}, e.g., \textit{women are bad drivers}, which are often learned and exacerbated by language models \citep{NIPS2016_a486cd07,zhao-etal-2017-men}.
-Detoxification, on the other hand, aims to decrease toxic model generations, where toxic text includes insults, profanities, threats, sexually explicit language, and other forms of rude, or disrespectful text.
+Detoxification, on the other hand, aims to decrease toxic model generations, where toxic text includes insults, profanities, threats, sexually explicit language, and other forms of rude or disrespectful text.
 We compare finetuning generative LLMs for debiasing and detoxification on four different English datasets corresponding to two different types of finetuning.
 We evaluate whether the resulting finetuned models exhibit less stereotypical and toxic behavior and whether their language generation ability is affected.
+Concretely, we aim to answer the following research questions: